 While you can experience some level of success as an individual, your success becomes more meaningful when your family is able to feel your impact.
 As a spouse or parent, you have to take responsibility to ensure that your family is headed in the right direction, which is why it is important to set family goals.

-A happy family doesn’t just happen by luck or by chance; it is a product of both good intentions and sometimes hard decisions to make your family successful.
-Setting goals towards making those decisions is an important step you should take for your family.
+A happy family doesn’t just happen by luck or chance; it is a product of both good intentions and sometimes hard decisions to make your family successful.

 How to Set Family Goals